-1. An approved metal, aluminum or stainless gas tank/fuel cell or an approved plastic marine tank must be used.
-All tanks must have standard fuel line type fit tings, tanks and lines must be free of any leaks, absolutely no exceptions.
+1. An approved metal, aluminum or stainless gas tank/fuel cell must be used.
+All tanks must have standard fuel line type fittings, tanks and lines must be free of any leaks, absolutely no exceptions.
 Fuel tanks must be securely mounted to the floor or gas tank protector.
-No zip screws, bungee cords or any sort of rubber tie downs are permitted.
+No zip screws, bungee cords or any sort of rubber tie downs are permitted. .
 No factory gas tanks permitted under or in the vehicle.

 2. The battery must be securely mounted in a battery hold down box of some kind and be located in the passenger floor board area.
 The box must be securely mounted to the floor.
 No zip screws bungee cords or rubber tie downs permitted.
 It is recommended to cover the top of the battery with a piece of rubber.
 Only one battery is permitted.

-4. BUMPERS: You have two options for bumpers which are as follows:
+4. BUMPERS: You have three options for bumpers which are as follows:

 A. You may run a factory OEM automotive bumper.
 No seam welding of bumpers, ends may be cut for clearance but must remain open.

-C. You may trim/square the front frame to the front edge of the core support mount/core support.
+D. You may trim/ square the front frame to the front edge of the core support mount/core support.
 You may hardnose the front bumper/weld it directly to end of frame.

-G. You may 9 wire or chain from bumper to sheet metal only on both front and rear of vehicle, two spots per bumper max. this is to keep the bumper on the car, it is not intended to strengthen the vehicle is any way, abuse it and loose it.
+H. You must 9 wire or chain from bumper to sheet metal only on both front and rear of vehicle, two spots per bumper max. this is to keep the bumper on the car, it is not intended to strengthen the vehicle is any way, abuse it and loose it.

 6. There must be a minimum 12” diameter hole cut out in the center of the hood and trunk.
 Station wagon inner decks must be visible for inspection purposes.
 You may use 12 3/8” bolts around hood and trunk cut out hole.